maxboeck/mxb/src/posts/how-to-turn-your-website-into-a-pwa/2017-07-07-how-to-turn-your-website-into-a-PWA.md

 <link rel="manifest" href="manifest.json">
 ```

+{% callout "tip" %}
-🔥 Hot Tip: You don't have to write that file yourself.
+__Tip:__ You don't have to write that file yourself.
 There are different icon sizes for different systems, and getting everything right can be tedious.
 Instead, just make one 500x500 image of your app icon (probably your logo), and head over to [Real Favicon Generator](http://realfavicongenerator.net/).
 They render all common sizes, provide meta tags and generate a manifest file for you.
 It's awesome.
+{% endcallout %}

 ## Step 2: Go HTTPS.